gvellut/jncep/README.md

   -n, --no-replace        Flag to indicate that some unicode characters
-                          unlikely to be in an EPUB reader font should NOT be replaced and instead kept as is -s, --sync              Flag to sync tracked series based on series followed on J-Novel Club and update the new ones from the beginning of the series
+                          unlikely to be in an EPUB reader font should NOT be replaced and instead kept as is -t, --css FILE          Path to custom CSS file for the EPUBs [default: The CSS provided by JNCEP]
+  -s, --sync              Flag to sync tracked series based on series followed
+                          on J-Novel Club and update the new ones from the beginning of the series
   -w, --whole             Flag to indicate whether the whole volume should be
                           regenerated when a new part is detected during the update
   --help                  Show this message and exit.